 The Museum's blacksmith shop is a reproduction and was built on the grounds in the 1990s.
 It represents what was a necessary structure for many old farm home sites.

 Additionally onsite is the 19th century general store and Natural Wells Post Office donated by the Stephen Boone family.
 It was once operated by James C. Boone, who was Postmaster from 1892-1903 and the structure was located about four miles west of Rose Hill.

 The post office/general store was renovated in 2018.
 Feel welcome to take a seat inside the store and play a game of checkers.

 Built in the late 1930s by Dr. W. Dallas Herring of Rose Hill, the cabin represents a typical home used by settlers before the Revolutionary War.
-Until its move to the Museum, it was used for Dr. Herring’s office; for the Wallace Town Library; Boy Scouts meetings; and was also located on the James Sprunt Community College campus in Kenansville.
+Until its move to the Museum, it was used for Dr. Herring’s office; for the Rose Hill Town Library; Boy Scouts meetings; and was also located on the James Sprunt Community College campus in Kenansville.

 Dr. Herring is considered the philosophical godfather of North Carolina’s Community College System and is best known for his belief that education should be available